-The following debate took place upon my Facebook wall, after I posted artwork being shared by the page, “Liberty Memes”…
+The following debate originally took place upon my Facebook wall, after I posted artwork being shared by the page, “Liberty Memes”…

 “Rage on behalf of the machine”

 “When you’re a high school college age middle class white male who grossly overestimaes his knowledge of philosophy, politics and economics”